iyu46/RemovedConnectionAlerts/README.md

 # RemovedConnectionAlerts

-Keep track of your friends and servers on [BetterDiscord](https://betterdiscord.app), and get notified if you get unfriended or kicked from a server.
+Keep track of your friends and servers on [BetterDiscord](https://betterdiscord.app/plugin/RemovedConnectionAlerts), and get notified if you get unfriended or kicked from a server.

 Note: This plugin only tracks removals from when it's installed.
 It cannot show you your history from before installation.

+When you use this plugin, it's a good idea to regularly keep backups of your history files in case something happens to it.

+Your history files can be found next to the plugin itself.
+They are named `RemovedConnectionAlerts_{your Discord user ID number here}.config.json`.

+## Credits

 Inspired by [Metalloriff](https://github.com/Metalloriff) and their [GuildAndFriendRemovalAlerts](https://github.com/Metalloriff/BetterDiscordPlugins/tree/master/GuildAndFriendRemovalAlerts).
 Code written in this project is independent and unrelated.
 Mostly a passion project and coding exercise.